-Glacier Youth Corps Partnership: $20,000 to expand program
+Glacier Youth Corps Partnership

 The Glacier Conservation Corps provides an opportunity to address three of our priorities with a single project.
 It engages youth in worthwhile employment, helps build their resumes, perhaps creating conservationists, and helps fulfill our “education” priority.
 It allows the park to get work done on trails and historic structures, fulfilling our “preservation” priority.
 It addresses Citizen Science research by having additional observers in the field all summer, fulfilling our “research” objectives.
 It showcases an exciting new program for youth resulting from several national park partners working together.
 With a very successful first season completed, we plan to expand this opportunity by adding two more crews for younger (15-17 year old) members, focusing on local populations and youth from the Blackfeet and Flathead Reservations.

 Probably the greatest value of the program lies in the fact that it connects these young people in a deep and meaningful way to Glacier National Park, building a new generation of leaders and stewards for our parks and public lands.
 It fosters a broader view of the world and pushes participants past comfort zones, which ultimately increases their self-confidence and leadership capabilities.
 Interior Secretary Sally Jewell recently asked, “What happens when a generation who has little connection to our nation’s public lands is suddenly in charge of taking care of them?”
 As we continue to invest in this important program, we welcome you to join with us in this “Call to Action” to make a difference in the lives of our youth and the future of Glacier National Park.